-Because of safety concerns, students are requested to leave roller blades and skateboards at home.
+Because of safety concerns, students are requested to leave roller blades, skateboards and shoes with wheels at home.
 If brought to school, these items need to be kept in the student's locker during the school day.
 These items may not be used on the school grounds at any time.
 If this regulation is not heeded, the item will be confiscated and the student disciplined.